Whether you’re buying things or sending money to your friends, a lot is happening under the hood when you use Apple Pay.

 How Apple Pay Works

-Here’s what happens when you add a card to the Wallet app.
-Everything happens in a matter of a few seconds.
+Here’s what happens when you add a card to the Apple Wallet app: the entire process takes just a few seconds.

 Please use the code below to use this infographic on your site.